EmilyQiRabbit/RustChinese/4-Understanding-Ownership/3-References-and-Borrowing.md

   // Danger!
 ```

-Because s is created inside dangle, when the code of dangle is finished, s will be deallocated.
+Because `s` is created inside `dangle`, when the code of `dangle` is finished, `s` will be deallocated.
 But we tried to return a reference to it.
-That means this reference would be pointing to an invalid String.
+That means this reference would be pointing to an invalid `String`.
 That’s no good!
 Rust won’t let us do this.

-The solution here is to return the String directly:
+The solution here is to return the `String` directly:

 ```rs
 fn no_dangle() -> String {